vippsas/vipps-recurring-api/vipps-recurring-api-howitworks.md

 ![Accept agreement](images/vipps-recurring-step3-v2.svg)

-_Please note: If using a PSP (Payment Service Provider) the user can not choose to get a notigication for each payment_.
+_Please note: If using a PSP (Payment Service Provider) the user can not choose to get a notification for each payment_.

 ## 4. Confirmation of subscription